 It doesn’t really matter whether you are having a beer or something hard, as long there is alcohol in the drink you can fall prey to its addiction.

 Why is Alcohol so Addictive?

 It’s all about the reward system of the human body and dopamine.
-When a person consumes alcohol there is a release of dopamine and the bodies reward system kicks into action.
+When a person consumes alcohol there is a release of dopamine and the body’s reward system kicks into action.
 A person feels really confident and happy.
 Joy floats around but every ounce of this joy is just a mirage.
 It’s just the rush of dopamine doing its magic.
-Now over the time body develops tolerance to alcohol and the body needs more and more of it, this is the tipping point and a person gets addicted to it.
+Now over time, the body develops tolerance to alcohol and the body needs more and more of it, this is the tipping point and a person gets addicted to it.
 Now you know why alcohol is so addictive.
 People who start drinking early in their lives are more likely to become alcoholics than those who start at a later stage in life.

 Effect of Alcoholism on Health and Body

 Heart Disease is also a very real risk for people addicted to alcohol and the most probable cause for a weak heart amongst alcoholics is undue stress on the heart and lack of nutrition.
 That’s why often you would see people undergoing alcohol rehab being admitted to the hospital as they would require constant health monitoring in order to survive the entire process.
-Problems with pancreas are also very common in this group of people.
+Problems with the pancreas are also very common in this group of people.
 Mental health issues are always present.
-Excess consumption of alcohol causes confusion and lack of taking rational decisions.
+Excess consumption of alcohol causes confusion and a lack of making rational decisions.

 Hope you liked our blog post.
 We are a rehab concern and we feel that every person deserves a second chance.
 Should you need any kind of guidance for alcohol rehab then feel free to drop us a message.
 We will be more than glad to help you.